GadirajuSanjayvarma/DenseDepth-and-Mask-Prediction/README.md

 * When we talk about the transformations i applied normalization on both foreground_background image,background image, depth image in both train and test transformations.
 * The normalisation is important because it scales the value to be in between -1 to 1.
 * I cannot use cutdown or random erasing in this beacause it is a reconstruction problem.
-* **It is not a classification problem like even though some portion of object is missing i can tell it as cow.Here we need mask of image so if some portion of image is missing then it should not be there in mask also. **
+**It is not a classification problem like even though some portion of object is missing i can tell it as cow.Here we need mask of image so if some portion of image is missing then it should not be there in mask also.**
 * Cutdown and random erasing follows random approach so it will also be difficult if we change our mask according to the ranodm erasing or  cutout.
 * So i didint thought about the cutdown or random erasing techinques.
 ### Transfromations applied to foreground_background data
 * For foreground_background image data i applied the normalization values to be in range of -1 to 1 so that different layers of kernals will not work on different range of values.
-* So normalization is important and i used the above code for finding mean and standard deviation values.
+* So normalization is important and i used the above [code](https://github.com/GadirajuSanjayvarma/S15#calculation-of-mean-and-standard-deviation) for finding mean and standard deviation values.
 * I did not apply the random erasing and cutout approach.That is the only transformation i applied.
 * I tried applying **RGBshift** but albumentations is showing some error.So i did not applied that.
-* **I thought that my network should see the entire image without any disturbance so that reconstruction cna be done properly**
+* **I thought that my network should see the entire image without any disturbance so that reconstruction can be done properly**

 ### Transfromations applied to background data
 * For background image data i applied the normalization values to be in range of -1 to 1 so that different layers of kernals will not work on different range of values.
-* So normalization is important and i used the above code for finding mean and standard deviation values.
+* So normalization is important and i used the above [code](https://github.com/GadirajuSanjayvarma/S15#calculation-of-mean-and-standard-deviation) for finding mean and standard deviation values.
 * I did not apply the random erasing and cutout approach.That is the only transformation i applied.
 * I tried applying **RGBshift** but albumentations is showing some error.So i did not applied that.
-* **I thought that my network should see the entire image without any disturbance so that reconstruction cna be done properly**
+* **I thought that my network should see the entire image without any disturbance so that reconstruction can be done properly**
 ### Transfromations applied to depth data
 * So depth data is very important so i also applied the normalization to it because it is having distribution of values.
 * The values are in range of 0-255
 * For depth image data i applied the normalization values to be in range of -1 to 1 so that different layers of kernals will not work on different range of values.
-* So normalization is important and i used the above code for finding mean and standard deviation values.
+* So normalization is important and i used the above [code](https://github.com/GadirajuSanjayvarma/S15#calculation-of-mean-and-standard-deviation) for finding mean and standard deviation values.
-* That is the only transfromation i have in mind of applying that.Because the depth image is an transformation we should not alter it.
+* That is the only transfromation i have in mind of applying that.Because the depth image is an ooutput and plays important part we should not alter it.
-### Transfromations applied to mask data
+### Transformations applied to mask data
-* So when i tried doing this assignment and i ahve to predict mask i have an idea on how mask should be.
+* So when i tried doing this assignment and i have to predict mask i have an idea on how mask should be.
 * It should contain only two values 0 and 1.
 * The normalization should not be applied on mask since it is not a distribution of values.
-* So i didnt apply any transformatioms on mask since it is already in between 0 -1 and it is already good for gradient flow.
+* So i didnt apply any transformations on mask since it is already in between 0 -1 and it is already good for gradient flow.
 * So the mask is going into the network as it is.

 ### Below is the code for transformations of inputs and outputs.
+* Link to github file for [AlbumentationsTransforms](https://github.com/GadirajuSanjayvarma/S15/blob/master/EVA4/eva4datatransforms.py)
 ```
 from eva4datatransforms import AlbumentationTransforms
 import albumentations.augmentations.transforms as A

-# 12k images
+ #88k images
-mean_depth=(0.59492888)
-std_depth=(0.25569079)
-mean_fgbg=(0.4802258,0.52770951,0.52247662)
-std_fgbg=(0.22515411,0.22905536,0.30719277)
-mean_bg=(0.47247124,0.5431315,0.5466434)
-std_bg=(0.21798535,0.22106706,0.30929284)
+mean_depth=(0.56502286)
+std_depth=(0.25914103)
+mean_fgbg=(0.50269264,0.55886688,0.53427412)
+std_fgbg=(0.22865243,0.2259038,0.2852704)
+mean_bg=(0.4989028,0.57832073,0.55895807)
+std_bg=(0.22249018,0.21543007,0.28253565)
 background_transforms=AlbumentationTransforms(
   [